Ghauri (missile)

-Influenced from the design of Nodong-1 of North Korea, its extensive modification and engineering took place in Kahuta Research Laboratories (KRL) in 1990s with an objective of developing an electronic system that uses a single stage liquid fuel rocket motor to carry a payload of 700 kg to a range of 1,500 km.
-This is enough to reach most, if not all of India.
-Two variants of the Ghauri were produced under the secretive missile research programme started in 1987 and the development of a third variant was cancelled.
-The Ghauri-II uses increased motor assembly length and improved propellants for an increased range of 2300 km.
+Influenced from the propellent design of Nodong-1 of North Korea, its extensive modification, warhead design and assembly, and engineering of its control system took place in Khan Research Laboratories (KRL) in 1994–2001 with an objective of developing an electronic system that uses a single stage liquid fuel rocket motor to carry a payload of 700 kg to a range of 1,500 km.
+This range is applicable to address Pakistan's nuclear deterrence against India, if not all of India.

-The missile is named after Shahabuddin Muhammad Ghauri, while the "Hatf" designation originates from the name of the sword or lance of the Islamic prophet Muhammad.
+Codenamed as Ghauri, the missile was developed in as part of the secretive Hatf program that started in 1987.
+The program later evolved into the development of now cancelled Ghauri-III and the Ghauri-II which uses increased motor assembly length and improved propellants for an increased range of 2300 km.

+The Ghauri is deployed in the ASFC with using the "Hatf-V" military designation which means "Target-5".

 History

 Codename

-Upon its development, the missile was named after the 12th century Sultan Shahabuddin Ghauri, by a senior scientist who worked on the program with a keen interest in medieval history.
+Upon its development, the missile was named after the 12th century Sultan Shahabuddin Ghauri, by a senior scientist who worked on the program with a keen interest in medieval history— this codename was approved by the Prime Minister Benazir Bhutto in 1994.
 Sultan Muhammad Ghauri, who successfully campaigned in the northwestern region of India between 1176 and 1182, but was defeated in his first battle in northern India by Indian King Prithviraj Chauhan; but Ghauri returned in June 1192 when he defeated Prithviraj.
 He captured Delhi in 1199, but established his kingdom formally in 1206.

 However, the JS HQ has officially codenamed the missile "Hatf–5 (Ghauri–I); the Hatf codename originates from the name of the sword or lance of Muhammad.

-Design and development

-According to the American intelligence estimates in 1999, the Ghauri–I is influenced and its design development is based on the Rodong-1 missile of North Korea.
-According to the American Federation of Atomic Scientists, the Ghauri–I is believed to inherit a warhead spin-up mechanism from the Rodong 1 and it is stated that this feature could improve accuracy up to 190m CEP— although this is still debatable.
-The mechanism involves using steering vanes to spin the missile after 100 seconds of flight time.
-After 110 seconds, the rocket motor stops and the warhead separates from the rocket motor.
-The warhead then enters a more stable re-entry trajectory due to its spinning motion.
-Warhead accuracy would be further enhanced if the Ghauri's inertial navigation system is capable of being updated by GPS satellite signals.